TurnerSoftware/DinoDNS/README.md

 ## 🥇 Performance

 These performance comparisons show the performance overhead of the DNS library itself and associated allocations.
-They do not represent the overhead to remote DNS servers.
+They do not represent the overhead over the network to a remote DNS servers.

 The server implementation that each benchmark is performing against is Dino DNS.